Evan Dimas: Bhayangkara FC

-When Evan Dimas returned to Indonesia in mid-2016, the Persebaya club that he represented had lost in legal disputes and eventually renamed itself into Bhayangkara F.C. with the support of the Indonesian National Police.
+When Evan Dimas returned to Indonesia in mid-2016, the Persebaya club that he represented had lost in legal disputes and eventually renamed itself into Bhayangkara with the support of the Indonesian National Police.
 Evan joined the Bhayangkara team that participated in the 2016 Indonesia Soccer Championship A. The next year, with Evan at the heart of its midfield, Bhayangkara won the 2017 Liga 1 title, which was the first trophy in his professional career.
 This achievement led to offers from clubs abroad.

 Selangor FA

 On 2 December 2017, Evan signed a one-year contract with Malaysia Super League club Selangor on a free transfer, along with Indonesian compatriot Ilham Armaiyn.
-He made his first-team debut for Selangor when he was part of the starting lineup of a 2018 Malaysia Super League match against Kuala Lumpur F.A. on 4 February 2018, in which Selangor won.
+He made his first-team debut for Selangor when he was part of the starting lineup of a 2018 Malaysia Super League match against Kuala Lumpur on 4 February 2018, in which Selangor won.
 Evan scored his first league goal in the 2018 Malaysia Super League for Selangor in a 2–1 victory over PKNS at the Kuala Lumpur Stadium.

 While he had a good season in his first year overseas with 20 appearances and two goals, Evan decided to return home at the end of the contract year.